 Your Turn to Create an ABT Paragraph

-Download the PDF and follow the instructions to create your own ABT paragraph.
+On the following document, follow the instructions to create your own ABT paragraph.

 More Information on the And, But, Therefore Technique